Kaza, Himachal Pradesh: Sightseeing

+Festivals

+The prominent festivals celebrated in Kaza are Ladarcha (mid-August), Spiti Losar (around November), and Dachang (around February).
+The Ladarcha fair is the largest annual event in all of Spiti.
+In earlier times, it used to be a multi-day trade fair held annually in July at the Ladarcha ground near Chichim village in upper Spiti.
+It used to witness barter trade among locals of Spiti and traders from Ladakh, Bushahr princely state, Tibet, and Kullu.
+The old trade fair ended following the Sino-Indian war of 1962.
+The fair was revived by the Himachal Pradesh government in the 1980s.
+The location of the revived fair, now primarily a cultural event, was shifted from the Ladarcha ground near Chichim to Kaza.
+In recent decades, the Ladarcha fair has been held every year in August, typically in its third week, right after Independence Day.

 Monasteries

 Sakya Tangyud monastery; built in the year 2009, Sakya Tangyud monastery is situated in Kaza town of Spiti Valley.
 Key (Ki) Monastery was built by Dromton, a student of the renowned instructor, Atisha, in the eleventh century and is located at a height of 4,166 m about 12 km north of Kaza town.

 Facilities

 In 2022, the Himachal Pradesh government constructed an indoor gym at a cost of Rs.
 10 lakhs (1 million).
 With development of the region over the past few years, local residents get less physical activity.
 They report that lifestyle diseases such as heart diseases, blood pressure and diabetes have made an appearance.
 The gym is expected to provide an alternative over addition to gadgets and drugs for the youth.
 Tourists may also use the gym to adapt to high-altitude.
 The gym is said to be the highest in the world, though this is yet to be verified.

 The only petrol bunk in Spiti is located in Kaza.
 The town has a Community Health Centre and a Police Station.
 Mobile internet services are provided by BSNL, Airtel 4G and Jio 4G.